 While discussing results from 2018's Early Signing Day including landing top-rated cornerback Derek Stingley and five-star running back John Emery Jr., some noise interrupted Orgeron's press conference Wednesday night.

-The Larose, Louisiana native, as only he can, stepped away to yell at them, hilariously tacked on a “thank you,” and returned to the microphone like he just swatted a fly.
+The head coach from Larose, Louisiana, as only he can, stepped away to yell at them, hilariously tacked on a "thank you," and returned to the microphone like he just swatted a fly.

 Ed Orgeron's "get off my lawn" roar would end any pickup game in a hurry, and the veteran head coach did it with a level of professionalism and "courtesy" that's impossible to duplicate.

 What's even better is Coach O did it twice with seamless transitions in between!

 It was hard having a bad day at Louisiana State University at the time, especially with the football team preparing for a matchup in the Fiesta Bowl against the undefeated UCF Knights.
 If the worst thing that happened to LSU head coach Ed Orgeron was being interrupted twice Wednesday night, things were really looking up moving forward.